AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-understanding-global-mbox/pass-parameters-to-global-mbox.md

 ---
 keywords: global mbox parameters;targetPageParams;query string;array;json;dtm;dynamic tag management
 description: Die JavaScript-Funktion targetPageParams wird verwendet, um Parameter an die globale Mbox zu übergeben.
-Dies ist in allen Szenarien erforderlich, in denen zusätzliche Targeting- bzw.
-Kontextinformationen an Target übergeben werden müssen.
+Dies ist in allen Szenarien erforderlich, in denen zusätzliche Targeting-/Kontextinformationen an Adobe Target weitergegeben werden sollen.
 title: Übergeben von Parametern an eine globale Mbox
 feature: null
 translation-type: tm+mt
-source-git-commit: 968d36d65016e51290f6bf754f69c91fd8f68405
+source-git-commit: 5c7ab4af3d4290ef8fa53ed51ed1c2e8336e02f9
 workflow-type: tm+mt
-source-wordcount: '379'
+source-wordcount: '381'
-ht-degree: 74%
+ht-degree: 65%

 ---

 # Übergeben von Parametern an eine globale Mbox{#pass-parameters-to-a-global-mbox}

-Die JavaScript-Funktion `targetPageParams` wird verwendet, um Parameter an die globale Mbox weiterzuleiten.
+The JavaScript `targetPageParams` function is used to pass parameters to the global mbox in [!DNL Adobe Target].
 This is needed in any scenario where additional targeting/context information is to be passed into [!DNL Target].

 For example, in a [!DNL Recommendations] activity, use the parameters to represent the current product or category that is being viewed.